Minimalist Kitchen Ideas

 Minimalist kitchens can be expensive because the seamless look requires custom or semi-custom cabinetry.
 Handleless cabinet systems: $200-$500/linear foot.
 Integrated appliance panels: $200-$500 per appliance.
 Full-height backsplash in matching counter material: $30-$80/sq ft.
 Internal organizers and pull-outs: $100-$300 per cabinet.
 Budget approach: IKEA Voxtorp or Ringhult (handleless options, $3,000-$8,000 for a full kitchen), paired with a single-material counter and backsplash.

-Upload a photo of your kitchen and see it transformed into minimalist style in about 10 seconds.
-No design skills needed — the AI handles everything.
+Upload a photo of your kitchen and get it remodeled with AI in minimalist style in about 10 seconds.
+No design skills needed.

 Try It Free